roman-milk/roman-milk.github.io/mother-in-law-is-disciplined.md

  Katherine nodded her head as much as my hand would allow.
 I withdrew the soap and allowed her to spit out the remains into the sink.
 It would do no good; the soapy taste would remain in her mouth for hours.

  "All right Young Lady!"
 I stated emphatically.
 "Its time for the next part of your lesson!
 You have been a very naughty girl, treating her as if she were 8 instead of 48, Now Young Lady march yourself into the living room, find the nearest corner, put your nose flat against the wall and place your hands on top of your head."
 I told her.
-Report_Story #2